Bates College reserves the right to require health evaluations of employees as necessary to the safe performance of work.

 For questions regarding Medical Evaluations, please contact:

-Environmental, Health & Safety Coordinator (x8226) email@example.com, or
+Director of Environmental, Health & Safety (x8226) firstname.lastname@example.org, or